MamoMGD1/ML_101/README.md

 ---

+## 🔭 **Prerequisites**

+Before diving into *ML 101*, it’s recommended that learners have a basic understanding of the following:

+- 🐍 **Python Programming** — Writing simple programs, using functions, classes, and working with `Numpy`, `Pandas`, and `Matplotlib` libraries.
+- 📐 **High School Mathematics** — Algebra, functions, and basic probability concepts.
+- ⚙️ **Algorithms & Logic** — Understanding how step-by-step procedures solve problems.

+---

 ## 🛣️ Roadmap

 Your **AI learning journey** starts here.
 Each section is a milestone, packed with lessons and hands-on practice.